MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/licenses/e3-extra-features-licenses.md

 - scotvorg
 - Adm_o365
 search.appverid: MET150
-description: "Learn about the Microsoft 365 E3 Extra Features product and how to assign licenses for it to your users." ms.date: 10/20/2023
+description: "Learn about Microsoft 365 E3 Extra Features and how to assign licenses for it to your users." ms.date: 10/20/2023
 ---
-# Understand the Microsoft 365 E3 Extra Features license
+# Understand Microsoft 365 E3 Extra Features licenses

 > [!IMPORTANT]
 > This article only applies if you bought a Microsoft 365 E3 Original subscription through an Enterprise Agreement (EA).
 If this applies to you, you now see the Microsoft 365 E3 Extra Features product on the **Licenses** page in the Microsoft 365 admin center.